Five bizarre photo-tech relics you’ve forgotten about

 Of course, this tech was running in real-time and capturing the scene constantly so there was no shutter delay or lag, and no time was taken for the lens to focus either, resulting in a truly instant capture device that didn’t even require the photographer to choose a focal point in the frame as that could all be done later.
 At the time, we grumbled that it took the creative spirit out of photography, as essentially re-focussing the image after the fact was seen as cheating somewhat.
 Granted, the previous generation of photographers had said the exact same thing regarding autofocus.
 There was no skill to autofocus, and again it was deemed as cheating.
 But unlike autofocus, Megarays never really took off in the photographic market.

 Back in 2012 when the Lytro camera was released, this 1.2-megapixel monster sold for $399 and $499 for the 8GB and 16GB models, but the hype quickly died down.
 It could easily be argued that nearly $500 was a lot of money to pay at the time for a 1.2-megapixel camera.
-You have to remember that back then, Canon released its EOS 5D Mark III that boasted a 22.1 megapixels full-frame sensor, and even Nikon managed to bring out a half-decent camera that year in the form of its D600 full-frame 24.3-megapixel sensor.
+You have to remember that back then, Canon released its EOS 5D Mark III, one of the best canon cameras ever, that boasted a 22.1 megapixels full-frame sensor, and even Nikon managed to bring out a half-decent camera that year in the form of its D600 full-frame 24.3-megapixel sensor.
 Photographers were still chasing the ‘bigger number = better’ dream back then, and Lytro’s offering to focus your images for you simply wasn’t enough to get this camera off the ground.

 So for now, it looks like we’re all stuck focusing on our own photos as the Megarays are sadly no more.
 Interestingly though, if you go to the www.lytro.com website, it relocates you to the Raytrix brand that is still using the light field tech to capture detailed moving parts in machinery and even medical science in 3D.
 It certainly looks like a clever end-use for the technology.